-eCommerce has been on the rise for the past decade, there’s no doubt about it.
-And now the Coronavirus pandemic has tipped the scale in favor of online shopping.
-But whether you run an essential business facing higher demand, or a non-essential business that is restructuring, there’s one thing for certain: ecommerce loyalty programs are now more important than ever.
+eCommerce has been steadily growing for the past decade, there’s no doubt about it.
+And then the Coronavirus pandemic has caused a hyperjump in eCommerce adoption.
+Whether you run an essential business that faces higher demand, or a non-essential business that is restructuring, there’s one thing for certain: ecommerce loyalty programs are now more important than ever.

-The reason is simple: people still need to replenish their stock, but now they have more time to spend on the Internet searching for products.
+The reason is simple: people still need to replenish their stock.
+However, they now have more time to spend on the Internet searching for products.
 And relying solely on discounts won’t be enough to stand up to massive competitors like Amazon.

 This means you need to offer not only good prices and great products, but also a convenient buying process and tons of engagement points that keep customers coming back.
 Companies that fail to meet expectations in our new reality will struggle to keep customers interested.